jfoucher/jfoucher.com/_posts/2011-06-29-phing-task-to-update-twitter-status.markdown

 <h3>Download twitterOAuth library</h3>
 That meant I had to roll my own phing task...
 However, thanks to great work by cleverer people, doing it was quite simple.
 Using <a href="http://abrah.am/">Abraham Williams'</a> <a href="https://github.com/abraham/twitteroauth">twitteroauth</a> library means that the coding I'd have to do was greatly reduced.
 Awesome, because <a href="http://www.codinghorror.com/blog/2005/08/how-to-be-lazy-dumb-and-successful.html">I aim to be lazy</a>.

 The first step is to <a href="https://github.com/abraham/twitteroauth/tarball/master">download the twitteroauth library</a> from github.
-Extract it to a temporary folder and copy the subfolder <code lang="bash" inline="true">twitteroauth</code> to the folder where your fing tasks are stored (on my system it is <code lang="bash" inline="true">/usr/share/php/phing/tasks/my/</code>.
-Please note you might have to create the <code lang="bash" inline="true">my/</code> folder within <code lang="bash" inline="true">/usr/share/php/phing/tasks/</code>.
+Extract it to a temporary folder and copy the subfolder {% highlight bash %}twitteroauth{% endhighlight %} to the folder where your fing tasks are stored (on my system it is {% highlight bash %}/usr/share/php/phing/tasks/my/{% endhighlight %}.
+Please note you might have to create the {% highlight bash %}my/{% endhighlight %} folder within {% highlight bash %}/usr/share/php/phing/tasks/{% endhighlight %}.
 You will need root privileges for these steps.

 <h3>Register application with Twitter</h3>